-Slow Living – the Positive Legacy of Lockdown?
+Living Slowly – the Positive Legacy of Lockdown?

-I love a nice bit of symmetry and ironically, slow living originated in Italy in the 80’s – the same European city to first suffer from COVID.
+I love a nice bit of symmetry and ironically, slow living originated in Italy in the 80’s – the same European country to first suffer from COVID.

 In a society where fast-paced living is the norm and, if not quite aspired to, nonetheless admired – the reality of lockdowns has enforced a much-needed assessment of how we live our lives.

 So going forward, how can you actively incorporate slow living into your lifestyle, for a more balanced and meaningful existence filled with deeper experiences?
 We’ll take a look, but first let’s examine exactly what slow living is all about…

 Slow living is the concept of taking a slower approach to all aspects of life.